appgruard/Grua-RD/replit.md

 # Grúa RD - Plataforma de Servicios de Grúa

 ## Overview
-Grúa RD is a Progressive Web App (PWA) for the Dominican Republic, connecting users with tow truck services and drivers in real-time.
+Grúa RD is a Progressive Web App (PWA) designed for the Dominican Republic, connecting users with tow truck services and drivers in real-time.
 It aims to streamline service requests, enable real-time tracking, and efficiently manage operations.
-The platform offers distinct interfaces for Clients, Drivers, Administrators, and an enterprise portal for B2B clients, with the goal of revolutionizing the local tow truck service industry.
+The platform provides distinct interfaces for Clients, Drivers, Administrators, and an enterprise portal for B2B clients, with the vision of revolutionizing the local tow truck service industry by offering advanced features and a robust user experience.

 ## User Preferences
 I prefer detailed explanations.